AdobeDocs/analytics-platform.en/help/report-builder/create-a-data-block.md

 ---
-title: How to create a data block using Report Builder in CJA
+title: How to create a data block using Report Builder in Customer Journey Analytics
 description: Describes how to create a data block.
 role: Data Engineer, Data Architect, Admin, User
 feature: Report Builder